sticksnleaves/exshopify/README.md

 ## Making Requests

 Making requests to the API is done using the `Shopify.request/3` function.
-Its arguments are an operation, a session (more on sessions below) and an optional config.
+It's arguments are an operation, a session (more on sessions below) and an optional config.

 An operation is a struct that describes the HTTP request to be executed.
 You can create an operation manually but typically you would use one of the resource